 Immunotherapy is a type of treatment that aims to boost the body’s own immune system to fight cancer cells.
 By harnessing the ability of the immune system, immunotherapies can attack cancers in a unique way.
-Immunotherapy is a type of biologic therapy, and it is sometimes referred to as biologic therapy.
+Immunotherapy is sometimes referred to as biologic therapy.
 Biologic therapies are those which are made from living substances.1,2

 Immunotherapies used to treat blood cancer

-There are different types of immunotherapy that are used to treat certain blood cancers, including:
+Different types of immunotherapy are used to treat some blood cancers, including:1,2

-- Monoclonal antibodies are created in the lab to mimic the antibodies that are produced by the body.
-They target specific areas of cancer cells, to help block cancer growth or kill cancer cells, or may be used to deliver chemotherapy medications to cancer cells.
-Certain monoclonal antibodies may also be referred to as a type of targeted therapy.
-Immune checkpoint inhibitors are monoclonal antibodies that help enable the immune system to identify and attack cancer cells.
+Monoclonal antibodies are created in the lab to mimic the antibodies made in our bodies.
+They target specific areas of cancer cells to help block cancer growth or kill cancer cells.
+They may also be used to deliver chemotherapy drugs to cancer cells.
+Some monoclonal antibodies are referred to as a type of targeted therapy.
+Immune checkpoint inhibitors are monoclonal antibodies that help the immune system identify and attack cancer cells.1-3

-- Cytokine therapy mimics the cytokines produced in the body.
-Cytokines are substances that help the functioning of the immune system.
-Cytokine therapies used to treat certain types of blood cancer include interleukin-2 (IL-2), interferon, and granulocyte-macrophage colony-stimulating factor (GM-CSF).
+Cytokine therapy mimics the cytokines made in the body.
+Cytokines are substances that help the immune system work.
+Cytokine therapies used to treat certain types of blood cancer include interleukin-2 (IL-2), interferon, and granulocyte-macrophage colony-stimulating factor (GM-CSF).1-3

-- Donor lymphocyte infusion may be used in certain cases as a follow-up procedure to stem cell transplantation.
-In donor lymphocyte infusion, lymphocytes (a type of white blood cell) are collected from the donor who gave stem cells and given to the recipient with blood cancer.1,2
+In some cases, donor lymphocyte infusion may be used as a follow-up procedure to a stem cell transplant.
+In donor lymphocyte infusion, lymphocytes (a type of white blood cell) are collected from the donor who gave stem cells.
+They are then given to the person with blood cancer.1,2

 CAR T-cell therapy is one of the latest advances in immunotherapy.
 T-cells are a type of white blood cell that are responsible for fighting infections and cancer cells.
 However, many cancer cells evolve to slow or stop the normal T-cell response.
-With CAR T-cell therapy, the patient’s T-cells are removed from their blood and are genetically modified with receptors on their surface, referred to as chimeric antigen receptors (CAR).
+With CAR T-cell therapy, the person's T-cells are removed from their blood.
+They are then genetically modified with receptors on their surface called chimeric antigen receptors (CAR).
 These receptors allow the T-cells to recognize and attach to a specific antigen (a type of protein) found on the surface of blood cancer cells.
-The engineered T-cells are replicated and then infused back into the patient.3
+The engineered T-cells are replicated and then infused back into the person with cancer.3

 These are not all the possible side effects of immunotherapy.
-Patients should talk to their doctor about what to expect with treatment with immunotherapy.
+Talk to your doctor about what to expect or if you experience any changes that concern you during treatment with immunotherapy.